rGuerrero91/site_generator_assessment/README.md

 add your openai key to the an env file (check example.env)

-Run `bundle Install` to install dependencies
+Run `bundle install` to install dependencies
-Run `rails db:migrate` to add tables to local db
-Run `rails s` to start up the server at localhost:3000
+Run `rails db:create` then `rails db:migrate` to add tables to local db Run `rails s` to start up the server at localhost:3000

 Navigate to http://localhost:3000/chat